Talent Management

 I question whether people are even capable of “qualifying” or “empowering” other people.

-The belief that people can “enable” other people to do something is prevalent in many companies, regardless of whether they are SMEs or large corporations.
+The belief that people can “enable” other people to do something is prevalent in many companies, regardless of whether they are SMEs or corporations.

 • I can provide you with information.